SoftInstigate/restheart/examples/protobuffer-contacts/README.md

 Each Service defines the request (and response) initializer, via the `ServiceRequest.requestInitializer()` method.
 The request initializer of the `MongoService` expects the request content to be valid JSON.

-In order to allow the `MongoService` to be used with the Protocol Buffer format, the request content must be modified before request initialization.
+In order to allow the `MongoService` to be used with the Protocol Buffer format, the request content must be transformed before request initialization.

-This can be achieved with an Interceptor with `interceptPoint = REQUEST_BEFORE_EXCHANGE_INIT`.
-In this case, the Interceptor must also implement the interface `WildcardInterceptor`.
+This can be achieved with a `WildcardInterceptor` with `interceptPoint=REQUEST_BEFORE_EXCHANGE_INIT`.

-The `handle(request, response)` method receives a `UninitializedRequest` as request argument, and `null` as response argument. `UninitializedRequest.getRawContent()` and `UninitializedRequest.setRawContent()` allows to get and overwrite the request raw body.
+The `handle(request, response)` method receives an object of class `UninitializedRequest` as request argument, and `null` as response argument. `UninitializedRequest.getRawContent()` and `UninitializedRequest.setRawContent()` allows to get and overwrite the request raw body.

+Once that the request raw content is modified from Protocol Buffer to JSON, the request will be correctly handled by the `MongoService` as it was a JSON over HTTP request.

-Last, the interceptors sets a custom initializer to remap the request to `/proto` to the collection `restheart.coll` using `MongoRequest.init()` that allows to specify the MongoDB resource to map (`/restheart/contacts`).
+Last, the Interceptor sets a custom initializer to remap the request from the URI `/proto` to the resource `restheart.coll` using `MongoRequest.init()` that allows to specify the URI/MongoDB resource mapping.

 ```java
 PluginUtils.attachCustomRequestInitializer(request, e -> {